 - I always wanted to be a writer.
 What tricks can you share?

 No tricks.
 Just keep honing your craft, I guess is the stock saying.
 Jim Baen gave me awesome advice once.
 He said (I’m paraphrasing it, because I don’t remember word-for-word what he said) “You’ll never be a writer if all you do is talk about it.”
 The best way to do it is sit down and write.
 Set aside time out of your day.
 Dedicate that to creating.
 No editing, just writing.
 You can edit later.
 Write now.

 - How do you find a publisher?

 Seriously?
 In this day and age you can’t find a publisher?
 Google it.
 Type in the keywords that describe your story and add “publisher” on it and you’re bound to find something.
+Look at who publishes the books you like to read which match what you already have written.
+If you write like Brandon Sanderson, for example, then pitching a novel to his publisher might not be a bad avenue of approach.
 As for agents… well, type in your favorite author and add “literary agent” to it.
 If your favorite author is successful and has an agent, that agent likes to brag about how great their clientele list is.
 Be creative in your searches.

 - I have this awesome idea for a book!
 Will you co-author it with me?

 I actually don’t get asked this one all that often, thankfully.
-The last time someone said this to me, I mocked him so hard he quit his job and moved away (he was a coworker).
+Right now, I prefer to do the approaching when it comes to collaborations.
 It’s not that your idea is bad, really.
 It’s not that I don’t like you, either.
 It’s just that I usually write with people I know (there has been one single exception, and that actually worked out well, but I don’t want to push my luck) and even then, sometimes that doesn’t always work out (I may have mentioned that earlier).